Pat Buchanan 2000 presidential campaign: Union support

 Buchanan sought the support of labor unions, particularly the Teamsters.
-On April 12, 2000, Buchanan announced that, if elected, he would appoint Teamsters president Jimmy Hoffa to a cabinet post and oppose efforts to normalize trade with China.
-He spoke at a Teamsters rally alongside independent Vermont congressman Bernie Sanders and Democratic Michigan congressman David Bonior to express his views, arguing that his position was one which united Americans and involved family values.
+On April 12, 2000, Buchanan announced that, if elected, he would appoint Teamsters president James P. Hoffa to a cabinet post and oppose efforts to normalize trade with China.
+He spoke at a Teamsters rally alongside independent Vermont congressman Bernie Sanders and Democratic Michigan congressman David Bonior, arguing that his position was one which united Americans and involved family values.